anh0001/mobifarm-simulation/README.md

 ## Conclusion

-The MoboFarm Simulation is designed for growth and collaboration.
+The MobiFarm Simulation is designed for growth and collaboration.
 We encourage contributions from the robotics and agricultural communities to enhance and evolve this platform for advanced agricultural tasks.
 This setup using Docker ensures a consistent and controlled development environment for all contributors.